Obstacles to Discussing Abuse in the Church

 There's no easy solution to any of this.
 We live in a fallen world, and when concerned parents or teachers try to address abuse proactively, they’ll face resistance, even from well-meaning people.

 - Get buy-in from the whole assembly.
 Preach and teach God's love and justice.
 Abuse isn't merely a social or legal problem—it's blasphemy against God's image.
-Demonstrate your commitment to the discipleship of parents as well as children.
-We allow nothing that hinders little ones from approaching Christ (cf. Matt.
+Teach this as you disciple both parents and children.
+We should allow nothing to hinder little ones from approaching Christ (cf. Matt.
 19:14).

 - Acknowledge past deficiencies.
 Every church and ministry has them.
-Address problems openly so everyone can take responsibility to move forward.
+Address problems openly so everyone can take responsibility and move forward.

 - Train and re-train.
 Hold abuse recognition and prevention workshops for all teachers and youth workers.
 Allow veterans and novices to learn together so that no one feels singled out.